hluebbering/gravitational-waves/README.md

 ## Installation Instructions

-### Pip install
+### Pip Install

-Pip supports installing packages from a Git repository using the URI form `git+https://github.com/user/project.git@{version}`.
+Pip supports installing packages from a Github repository using the URI form `git+https://github.com/user/project.git@{version}`.
 To pip install the GravitationalWaves package from Github, run the following in the command line:

 ```